RIT-GCI-CyberRange/Openstack-Guides/Deployment Examples/pfSense_Deployment/README.md

 # README

 This README provides instructions for setting up and configuring a pfSense routed network using the `pfsense_network.yml` Ansible script.
 It also covers additional required pfsense configurations for a wide open network with full routing and internet connection.
 This script is specifically for use with OpenStack environments.
+Using this method, port security in the environment will be disabled.
+This will allow for IP and MAC spoofing to be conducted in the environment.

 ## Requirements
 - A deployment box with internet access on a custom network (will be isolated from created network after deployment)